 I’ve carried this exercise out myself and with dozens of clients.
 It’s amazing what comes out – everyone has different numbers for the different levels, and thinks about this differently.

 Most people have real difficulty with getting to grips with their success income.

-Of course, if you’ve come to get some business coaching because your business hasn’t been making anything like the money you need, let alone what you might wish for, talking about your dream income can be challenging.
+Of course, if you’ve come to get some business coaching because your business hasn’t been making anything like the money you need, let alone what you might wish for, talking about your success income can be challenging.
 You might not want even to dare think about how life might be different if your business was successful and profitable.

 I don’t want to be greedy